FAQs

 General

 Conservation Corps Minnesota & Iowa, a 501(c)(3) nonprofit organization and AmeriCorps grantee, engages hundreds of youth and young adults each year in programs and initiatives that improve access to outdoor recreation, restore natural habitat, protect waterways, and respond to community needs and natural disasters.
-Our mission is to engage youth and young adults in meaningful service, leadership development, and environmental stewardship.
+Our mission is to cultivate a community of emerging leaders in service to people and the planet.
 Learn more on our About page.

 AmeriCorps Member FAQs